siokas/denomander/README.md

 _Denomander_ is a solution for [Deno](https://deno.land) command-line interfaces.
 It is inspired from [commander.js](https://github.com/tj/commander.js) by [tj](https://github.com/tj) which is the node's version.

+> Denomander is a [Deno](https://deno.land) project so it needs to have deno installed in your system.
+> If you don't there is a Dockerfile in the root of the project to create an image running deno
+> To use it just build the Docker file `docker build -t deno .`
+> Now you can run all the deno commands `docker run --rm -v $PWD:/app/ deno test`

 ## Installation

 ```javascript